Topological paramagnetic excitons of localized f electrons on the honeycomb lattice: The singlet-doublet xy -type model

 The exact expressions for the exciton dispersions of the $4\times 4$ Hamiltonian in Eq.~(\ref{eq:hmatxy}) as given by Eq.~(\ref{eq:xydisp0}) exhibit the redundancy or doubling which is typical for the Bogoliubov technique, i.e. they appear in pairs $(+\omega_\kappa,-\omega_\kappa)$ ( in the RPA response function technique they correspond to poles at positive and negative frequencies).
 These expressions may be considerably simplified if certain conditions are fulfilled: i) the dispersion width is small compared to the CEF excitation energy $\Delta$ which means that throughout the BZ it is far from soft mode behaviour.
 This requires $\tilm_\si^2I^\si_D(\bk\la)/\De_\sigma\ll1$.
 In this case $(+\omega_\kappa,-\omega_\kappa)$ pairs are sufficiently apart which means they correspond approximately to the solution of the diagonal $2\times 2$ blocks in $\Sigma_z\hh_{\bk\la}$.
 This approximation is reasonable if $\Delta_{A,B}$ CEF splittings are not too different.
 More precisely if we define the various averages $\Delta_{av}=\fs(\Delta_A+\Delta_B), \bar{\Delta}=(\Delta_A\Delta_B)^\fs, \Delta_m=[\fs(\Delta^2_A+\Delta^2_B)]^\fs$ the conditions $\bar{\Delta}/\Delta_{av}\simeq 1, \Delta_{av}/\Delta_m\simeq 1$ should be respected.
 For $\Delta_A=\Delta_B$ they hold identically.
 With these premises the exact dispersions of Eq.~(\ref{eq:xydisp1}) may be approximated by the (positive) exciton energies \be \bl &\omega^r_\pm(\bk\la) = \fs(\omega_{A0}(\bk\la)+\omega_{B0}(\bk\la)) \\ & \pm \fs\bigl[(\omega_{A0}(\bk\la)-\omega_{B0}(\bk\la))^2+4\tilm_A^2\tilm_B^2|I_N(\bk)|^2\bigr]^\fs, \\ & \omega_{\sigma 0}(\bk\la) = \Delta_\sigma-\tilm_\si^2I_D^\sigma(\bk\la). \el \ee It can be seen easily that these modes correspond directly to the eigenvalues of the reduced $2\times 2$ Hamiltonian \bea \bl \hh^r_{\bk\la}= \left(

 \right), \el \eea which corresponds only to the diagonal blocks in the $4\times 4$ Hamiltonian Eq.~(\ref{eq:hmatxy}).
-Effectively the non-diagonal blocks in $\Sigma_z\hh_{\bk\la}$ have the effect of coupling the positive and negative frequency solutions $\pm\omega^r_\kappa(\bk\la)$ $(\kappa=\pm)$ of the two diagonal blocks and produce the exact solutions $\pm\omega_\kappa(\bk\la)$ of Eq.~(\ref{eq:xydisp0}) or Eq.~(\ref{eq:xydisp1}).
+Effectively the non-diagonal blocks in $\Sigma_z\hh_{\bk\la}$ have the effect of coupling the positive and negative frequency solutions $\pm\omega^r_\kappa(\bk\la)$ $(\kappa=\pm)$ of the two diagonal blocks and produce the exact solutions $\pm\omega_\kappa(\bk\la)$ of Eq.~(\ref{eq:xydisp0}) or Eq.~(\ref{eq:xydisp1}). {\blue The approximate treatment of this section provides a convenient starting point for calculating the topological boundary modes in continuum approximation as carried out ins Sec,~\ref{sec:continuum}.}\\